 Selecting a 4G antenna depends on both the area you're using it, as well as whether you need a portable or permanent solution.

-If you need to boost your Telstra or Optus 4G signal around town, generally nothing drastic is required.
-Take a look at our convenient desk mounted 4G antenna for indoor use, or our compact log periodic 4G antenna if you are looking for an outdoor antenna.
-For permanent installations our building mounted 4G antenna is a heavy duty compact MIMO setup.
+If you can receive 4G outside or just down the street, or just need to increase speed, generally nothing drastic is required.
+Take a look at our convenient desk mounted 4G antenna for indoor use, or our compact Omnidirectional 4G MIMO Antenna for a high performance weatherproof roof mount antenna.

 When connecting to 4G towers off in the distance you'll need a more substantial antenna.
 If you're confident in locking on to a 4G signal our 17dBi 4G grid antennas are used right around Australia - from mining and heavy industry, to commercial factories and residential houses.
 If you need a 4G antenna that can fall back on 3G/Next-G if 4G is not available or too weak the best antenna is our 12dBi multiband 3G/4G Yagi.